TIME TO READ: 2m 30s

 If you love spending time entertaining outdoors as much as we do, there’s no doubt your barbecue has had a decent work out during summer.

 We simply can’t imagine an Australian summer without the sounds and delicious smells of a sizzling hotplate.
 Not only does barbecuing create mouth-watering flavours, it makes cooking so easy.

 How to Care for Your BBQ

 While barbecuing means you can spend less time in the kitchen and more time outdoors, it doesn’t totally eliminate cleaning up.
 To keep your barbecue in tip-top condition, you should really look after it just as you would with your interior cooking appliances.
 Removing grease and protecting it from the outdoor elements will increase the life of your barbecue and improve the taste.
-Here’s how you can give your barbecue a little TLC:
+Here’s how to care for your BBQ and give it a little TLC:

 Before you get cooking

 Our care for your BBQ tips starts before you get cooking.
 If you have just purchased a high-quality barbecue, your hotplates are most likely to be coated with vitreous enamel and will just require a gentle wash with soapy water.